 - Energize students around old favorite storybook reading.
 (Session 10) - Make more meaning from books by following the actions closely.
 (Session 11) - Support student development over time.
 (Session 13) - Move kids toward more sophisticated reading of an old favorite storybook.
-(Session 14)
+(Session 14) - Support readers in linking pages of text.
+(Session 15) - Invest in language and early reading behaviors (Session 16) - Focus on word reading and meaning making.
+(Session 17) - Challenge partners to stop and check their reading.
+(Session 18)

 - Readers know how to get their own old favorite storybooks.
-(Session 12: mini-lesson) - Readers use exact character words.
-(Session 13:minilesson) - Readers reread old favorites, remembering to say more and more of the story.
+(Session 12: mini- lesson) - Readers use exact character words.
+(Session 13:mini-lesson) - Readers reread old favorites, remembering to say more and more of the story.
 (Session 14:mini-lesson) - Readers use special connecting words to put storybook pages together.
-(Session 15: mini-lesson) - Readers use more and more words that are exactly the same in their old favorites.
+(Session 15: minilesson) - Readers use more and more words that are exactly the same in their old favorites.
 (Session 16: mini-lesson) - Readers can point to and read some words in their old favorites.
 (Session 17: mini-lesson) - Readers work with their partners, using all they know, to read old favorites.
-(Session 18:mini-lesson) - Readers celebrate old favorite storybooks and learnabout-the-world reading, too.
+(Session 18:minilesson) - Readers celebrate old favorite storybooks and learn-about-the-world reading, too.
 (Session 19:mini-lesson)